See What Visitors Do, Not What You Assumed

 Understand Feature Adoption

-A heatmap often reveals that users simply aren't seeing the entry point — it's lost in a sidebar or buried below more prominent elements.
+A heatmap often reveals that users are simply not seeing the entry point—it's lost in a sidebar or buried below more prominent elements.

 E-commerce Teams